kyiv-districts-guide

 Population of Kyiv

 According to recent statistics from worldpopulationreview.com Kyiv’s population in 2023 has surpassed 3,016,789.
 As the capital of Ukraine, Kyiv is the country’s largest city and serves as its political, economic, and cultural center.
-Over the years, Kyiv has grown and developed into a modern metropolis while still retaining its rich cultural heritage and historic landmarks.

 FAQ’s;